Susanxuan/CRISP/README.md

 CRISP is developed for predicting drug perturbation response for unseen cell types in cell type-specific way.
 It incorporates single cell foundation models (scFMs) into a cell type-specific learning framework.
 By exploiting cell type similarities and divergences learned from FMs, CRISP effectively extends existing cell atlases into the perturbation space, providing a systematic approach to characterize drug-induced cellular state transitions.
 During the inference stage, CRISP requires only drug information and control state scRNA-seq data as input, to predict the cell type-specific drug responses.

 ## Installation
+Follow the code below to install CRISP.
+Installation may take about 1 minute.
 ```bash
 git clone https://github.com/Susanxuan/CRISP.git
 cd CRISP